-ISO 14001:2015 requires SRS to establish and document measurable environmental objectives consistent with SRS's Environmental Policy and SRS's strategic direction.
-Appendix A presents these objectives in the fiscal year (FY) 2020 EMS Goals and Objectives flowchart.
-This chart names sustainability goals as well as environmental compliance goals for 2020, identifies the related environmental objectives and strategies for implementation, and provides the status of SRS's progress toward achieving them.
+Environmental Policy and SRS's strategic direction.
+Appendix A presents these objectives in the fiscal FY 2021 EMS Goals and Objectives flowchart.
+This chart names sustainability goals as well as environmental compliance goals for 2021, identifies the related environmental objectives and strategies for implementation, and provides the status of SRS's progress toward achieving them.
 This chapter contains additional information on how SRS is making progress in supporting DOE objectives.

 The following topics summarize the major accomplishments the SSP discusses.
-Updated annually, the SRS SSP outlines the strategies in place and identifies the Site's contributions toward meeting DOE's sustainability targets outlined in the SRIP.
+Updated annually, the SRS SSP outlines the strategies in place and identifies the Site's contributions toward meeting DOE's sustainability targets outlined in the Sustainability Report and Implementation Plan.
 DOE maintains an online graphical dashboard that tracks the progress of facilities in the complex in meeting their sustainability goals.
 The DOE's Sustainability Dashboard is the source of the goal performance information in Table 2-1.
-This table summarizes specific metrics and SRS's FY 2020 performance against the sustainability goals to complement the more general discussion in the text that follows.
+This table summarizes specific metrics and SRS's FY 2021 performance against the sustainability goals to complement the more general discussion in the text that follows.

-Table 2-1 FY 2020 Sustainability Goals, Metrics, and SRS Performance
+Table 2-1 FY 2021 Sustainability Goals, Metrics, and SRS Performance